bamurtaugh/dev-container-spec/supporting.md

 > **Tip:** If you make a change to your dev container after having built and connected to your codespace, be sure to run **Codespaces: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.

+### <a href="#codespaces-specific-properties" name="codespaces-specific-properties" class="anchor"> Product specific properties </a>
+GitHub Codespaces works with a growing number of tools and, where applicable, their `devcontainer.json` properties.
+For example, connecting the Codespaces web editor or VS Code enables the use of [VS Code properties](#visual-studio-code-specific-properties).

-#### <a href="#codespaces-specific-limitations" name="codespaces-specific-limitations" class="anchor"> Codespaces specific limitations </a>
+### <a href="#codespaces-specific-limitations" name="codespaces-specific-limitations" class="anchor"> Product specific limitations </a>

-Some properties may apply differently to Codespaces.
-Please note that Codespaces, both through the Codespaces web editor and VS Code client, and supports [VS Code properties](#visual-studio-code-remote---containers).

 | Property or variable | Type  | Description |
 |:------------------|:------------|:------------|